 To achieve our desired lifestyle we need to take small incremental steps that will lead us to our goals and dreams.
 Consciously implementing habits into our daily lives helps us achieve the necessary changes that need to be made.
 It is easier to start small than to try to conquer the big life change immediately.
 Set yourself checkpoints or milestones on the way up the mountain.
 Don’t try to think how to climb the entire mountain from scratch.
 By taking small steps in the right direction, you will get to where you want to be with the quickest pace.

 Useful books about how habits can be used to change your life for the better

 - The Power of Habit: Why We Do What We Do in Life and Business by Charles Duhigg

 - Atomic Habits: An Easy & Proven Way to Build Good Habits & Break Bad Ones by James Clear

 - The Compound Effect by Darren Hardy

 Do you feel like this article is speaking to you?
-Share your story by taking a short questionnaire at generationnomads.com/survey or write us an email on email@example.com.
+Share your story by taking a short questionnaire at generationnomads.com/survey or write us a comment below.
 We are currently working on our first book (a big deal for us!) and we would love to have you in it!